ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 Now that `MyExampleCrossChainMessenger` has an instantiation of `ITeleporterMessenger`, the next step is to add in functionality of sending and receiving arbitrary string data between chains.

 To start, create the function declarations for `sendMessage`, which will send string data cross-chain to the specified destination address' receiver.
-This function allows callers to specify the destination chain ID, destination address to send to, relayer fees, required gas limit for message execution at the destination address' `receiveTeleporterMessage` function, and the actual message data.
+This function allows callers to specify the destination chain ID, destination address to send to, relayer fees, required gas limit for message execution at the destination address.

 ```solidity
 // Send a new message to another chain.